Send the link below via email or IMCopy

 11. Traitors should be executed

 Shakespeare's source for the story of

 was The History and Chronicles of Scotland (1526), written by Hector Boece, a Scottish historian and humanist (Many scholars question the factual reliability of Boece's work, and point out that Shakespeare took liberties with

 's history for dramatic purposes.)

 There was no successor to the throne of England.
 Therefore, Elizabeth I chose James VI of Scotland to succeed her.
-After her death in 1603, James VI of Scotland became James I of England (the guy has TWO titles!)
+After her death in 1603, James VI of Scotland became James I of England (the guy has TWO titles; one in each country!)

 Why did she pick this guy?
 Elizabeth I had been instrumental in the death of her cousin, Mary Queen of Scots, who was beheaded.

 On her deathbed, Elizabeth wanted to ease her way into Heaven, so she chose Mary’s son, James, to become the next King of England.